 Are you curious about what pH stands for?
 Read more here.

-To properly test Essence Water, you must use a calibrated pH meter.
-Since water is pure with no added sodium it will not test accurately with pH test strips or litmus paper.
-Litmus paper is for urine and saliva only.
-It is important to test your urine and saliva (not water) with these tests.
+To properly test Essence Water, you may use a calibrated pH meter.
+Since water is pure with no added sodium it may not test accurately with pH test strips or litmus paper.

 Other bottled waters use non-organic sodium based or man-made chemicals such as calcium chloride, magnesium sulphate, potassium chloride.
 Research shows that Calcium Chloride has been linked to health risks with long term exposure.